 Any recommendations would be expected to identify improvements in these areas that were supported by data and associated analysis about existing deficiencies and how they could be addressed.

-Composition of Review Teams
+Composition of IANA Function Review Teams

 Who are the relevant stakeholders?

 All stakeholder groups represented at ICANN would be relevant for the reviews done by the IANA Function Review Team.
 Additionally, the Number and Protocol operational communities would each be offered the opportunity to name a liaison to the review group.
 The IANA Function Review Team would be composed as follows: